Don Fornes

 Executive Summary

 This document provides a comprehensive guide to subcontractor prequalification.
-By implementing the strategies and tools outlined in this guide, GCs can enhance project outcomes, foster stronger subcontractor relationships, and build a culture of continuous improvement that benefits owners, GCs, and subcontractors.
+By implementing the strategies and tools outlined in this guide, GCs can reduce default and safety risk, enhance project outcomes, foster stronger subcontractor relationships, and build a culture of continuous improvement that benefits GCs, owners, and subcontractors.

 Importantly, prequalification should not produce binary, pass/fail decisions.
-The result should not be either “Yes.
-We can use this subcontractor” or “No. This subcontractor is too risky.”
-Instead, GCs should use prequalification as the starting point for a collaborative approach to mitigating risk.
+The result should not be just, “Yes.
+We can use this subcontractor,” or “No. This subcontractor is too risky.”
+Instead, GCs should use prequalification to support collaboration with subcontractors and mitigate risk throughout each project's lifecycle.

 We call this “Contractor Success.”